ashdavies/talks/whats-new-in-firebase/index.md

 ## Can I still change the configured cache size?

 ^
-You might ask, can I still increase the configured cache size to greater than 10MB?
+- You might ask, can I still increase the configured cache size to greater than 10MB?

 ---

 ## [fit] No!

 ^
-- The legacy version of Firebase offered the method setPersistenceCacheSizeBytes to override the default configuration cache size,
+- Legacy version offered `setPersistenceCacheSizeBytes` to override the configuration cache
-- but this is no longer available and it would generally be unwise to do so since this can cause application out of memory errors.
+- no longer available and it would generally be unwise to do so since this can cause application out of memory errors

 ---